gustavnogood/OP-Praktik/README.md

 * A security flaw in the form of broken buisness integrity can live in production for a long time, bleeding money from your enterprise.
 * Consius, explicit design results in a much more robust solution

+## Chapter 3
+Summary:
+* Building domain models is a good way to promote deep learning about the domain.
+* A domain model should be strict and unambigous representation of the domain that captures only the most important aspects.
+* When creating a domain model, you make a choice among many possible models.
+* The domain model forms a language fo communictaing about the system.
+* Entities, value objects and aggregates are the basic build blocks for your domain model.
+* Entities hav an identity that's consistent during their life cycle and contain other entities or value objects.
+* The uniqueness of entities always has a scope, and that scope depends on your model.
+* A value object doesn't have an identity but rather is defined by its value.
+* A value object must always be immutable and should form a conceptiual whole.
+* An aggregate is a conceptual boundary that groups together other model objects and is reponsible for upholding invariants among those objects.
+* An aggregate always has an  aggregate root and, in code, that root is typaclly the same as the aggregate.
+* The aggregate root has global identity bacause this is the only part of the aggregate that parts of the model can hold a reference to.
+* The ubiquitous language is spoken by everyone on the team, including domain experts, to ensure a common understanding.
+* The domin model is bound by the semantics of the ubiquitous language.
+* The bounded context is the context in witch the semanics of the model hold.
+As soon as the semantics change, the model breaks and the boundry of the context is found.
+* Using Conway's Law is a good starting point when trying to find the boundry of a context.
+* Data crossing a semantic boundry is of special intrest from a security perspective bacuase this is where the meaning of a concept could implicitly change.

 # Domain Driven Design DDD

 ## Best practise - An introduction to DDD